appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage-app.md

 <dd>

+The URI looks like:

 ```js
 mongodb://appsmith:Oabc123@localhost:27017/appsmith
 ```

 </dd>

-3. Create a new MongoDB datasource using the MongoDB URI:
+2. Create a new MongoDB datasource using the MongoDB URI:

 <dd>